run-x/opta-docs/content/en/Getting started/azure.md

   Getting started with Opta on Azure.
 ---

 To use Opta, you first need to create some simple yaml configuration files that describe your needs.
-You can use our [magical UI](https://app.runx.dev/yaml-generator) to help generate these files or do it manually (described below).
+You can use our [**Magical UI**](https://app.runx.dev/yaml-generator) to help generate these files or do it manually (described below).

 ## Installation